 - Find one with low fees and excellent customer service; they’re out there!
 You’ll want to use this account as much as possible, so don’t choose one that makes depositing and withdrawing money inconvenient (and definitely avoid going into branches if possible).

-- Consider opening an online bank account instead—they usually have extremely low fees, higher interest rates than traditional banks, and may offer free bill pay services for direct deposit payments into other accounts that belong to YOU!
+- Consider opening an online bank account instead—they usually have extremely low fees, and higher interest rates than traditional banks, and may offer free bill pay services for direct deposit payments into other accounts that belong to YOU!

 Don’t dip into your emergency fund, even for emergencies.